LoopKit/loopdocs/docs/browser/bb-errors.md

 ## Rebuild Errors: Quick Reference

-!!! check "Browser Build is Working Again"
-    New builders can build at this time but only if they manually create Identifiers and configure each Identifier with the required capabilities.
-It is recommended that new builders wait for the next fix to be released.

 ### `Check Upstream and Keep Alive` Error

 !!! important "`Check Upstream and Keep Alive` Error"